 You switch on the motor, select the assistance level you want using the controller, and then pedal.
 The motor will make initial acceleration much easier and then help you keep up to speed, particularly when you need to climb a hill.

-However, because of the extra weight from the motor and battery, an electric bike may handle a bit more sluggishly than a regular bike.
+However, because of the extra weight from the motor and battery, an electric bike may handle a bit more sluggishly than a non-assisted bike.

 It may also have wider tyres to carry the extra weight and provide more grip, and it will usually have disc brakes because there’s more mass to slow down and stop.